 On Friday, March 2, 1945 at 2215 hours, Grumman F6F-5N Hellcat Buno 71418 crashed shortly after takeoff from runway 22, where it exploded and burned on the ice-covered waters 500 Ft off shore.
 LTJG Kenneth Bruce McQuady, USN, was 21 years of age at the tme of his accident and was killed on impact.
 This Hamilton-Standard hydromatic propeller is from McQuady’s aircraft, which was recovered from Ninigret Pond in 2004.
 It has been placed here as a memorial to those who gave the ultimate sacrifice while training at “Charlietown.”

 Location.
 41° 22.342′ N, 71° 39.873′ W. Marker is in Charlestown, Rhode Island, in Washington County.
 Marker is on Park Lane south of Old Post Road (Rhode Island Route 1A), on the left when traveling south.
+Marker is inside Ninigret Park, south of the park entrance.
 Touch for map.
-Marker is inside Ninigret Park, south of the park entrance.
 Marker is at or near this postal address: 5 Park Lane, Charlestown RI 02813, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Charlestown Naval Auxiliary Landing Field Memorial (a few steps from this marker); Liberty Tree Memorial (within shouting distance of this marker); Fort Ninigret Fort Ninigret Marker (approx. 1.2 miles away); General Joseph Stanton Monument (approx. 2.8 miles away); Samuel Ward Birthplace Site (approx. 5.8 miles away); Seventh Day Baptist Minister's Monument (approx. 7.2 miles away); First Seventh Day Baptist Church of Hopkinton (approx. 7.2 miles away).
+Charlestown Naval Auxiliary Landing Field Memorial (a few steps from this marker); Liberty Tree Memorial Fort Ninigret (approx. 1.1 miles away); Fort Ninigret Marker (approx. 1.2 miles away); General Joseph Stanton Monument (approx. 2.8 miles away); Samuel Ward Birthplace Site (approx. 5.8 miles away); Seventh Day Baptist Minister's Monument (approx. 7.2 miles away); First Seventh Day Baptist Church of Hopkinton (approx. 7.2 miles away).
 Touch for a list and map of all markers in Charlestown.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Charlestown Naval Auxiliary Field